999 Wilder

 Storage is strongly supported for 999 Wilder by multiple listing remarks and MLS fields.
 At least 8+ listings explicitly mention storage units/lockers, often with specific wording like 'oversized storage unit,' 'storage locker included in sale,' and 'dedicated storage locker.'
 This appears to be a real building feature rather than copy-paste noise, and it is reinforced by the current MLS amenity/unit-feature counts.

-I searched for surfboard storage, board storage, surf storage, and similar amenity language.
-The remarks mention storage lockers and general storage, but nothing specifically for surfboards.
+I searched for surfboard storage and related amenity language such as board storage or surf storage.
+The remarks mention general storage lockers and other amenities, but nothing specifically about surfboard storage.

 No analysis available